inspired by beauty

 the making of Inspired By Beauty: A Journey Through Time

 Meet our visionary lifestyle photographer, Phillip Van Nostrand, in action!
 In this scene, Lauren Rossi is wearing her marvelous, handsewn, 18th-century French-inspired corset, called stays.
 True to the era, Lauren wears the stays over her handmade linen shift.
 The shift protected the exquisite fabrics of a fashionable lady’s dress from a body that was not regularly bathed.

 Exquisite hairstyles, inspired by 18th-century French through contemporary designs, were meticulously created by our hairstylist Lauren DeCosimo.

 Take Pleasure in the Outdoors

 The seductive quality of scent – and its powerful effect upon our emotions and passions – is touched upon in the book’s final chapter, “Art & Inspiration”.
 Edmund Burke’s, 18th-century work, A Philosophical Enquiry Into The Origin Of Our Ideas Of The Sublime And Beautiful is referenced.
 Burke’s aesthetic theories provide a fascinating exploration of how we perceive and process beauty.

 LAUREN ROSSI – Historical dressmaker and model, was featured on the Palace of Versailles’ promotional poster for their annual Fêtes Galantes 2018, wearing her handmade, 18th-century French-inspired robe à la française.
-Additionally, she starred in the short film Adrift by Gray Cat Films, also wearing one of her original dresses.
+Additionally, she starred in the short film Adrift by Gray Cat Films, wearing her original robe à l’anglaise.
 Adrift was an Official Selection at the Austin Micro Short Film Festival 2019.

 Ms. Rossi has been featured in national publications and has a global following online.
 Her work can be viewed on Instagram at: VirtuousCourtesan

 PHILLIP VAN NOSTRAND – Lifestyle and commercial photographer, has worked in over thirty countries, lectures on photography, and has been featured in national publications, including The New York Times.

 LAUREN DECOSIMO – Award-winning hairstylist, has been featured in national publications.
 She has styled hair for television productions, magazine shoots, New York Fashion Week, and can be found teaching in salons across America.